 “This is Rose.
 Isn’t she beautiful?”

-Your mom thinks of you as “the redhead in the family” or “the quirky one.”
+Your family thinks of you as “the redhead in the family” or “the quirky one.”

 But your clients (hopefully) aren’t hiring you because you have red hair or because you are quirky.
 These branding styles turn the focus to you, not the benefits they’ll get from your new, improved marketing.

-BTW, Episode 30 of the Strategic Storytelling podcast covers the topic of branding by quirks – any why I don’t recommend branding as a renegade or maverick.
-Listen on Apple, Spotify or your favorite platform.
+BTW, Episode 30 of the Strategic Storytelling podcast covers the topic of branding by quirks – and why I don’t recommend branding as a renegade or maverick.
+Listen on your favorite platform.

 Reason #3: “Let me tell you a story…”